Automattic/custom-metadata/README.md

 This code-only developer WordPress plugin allows you to add custom fields to your object types (post, pages, custom post types, users)

-**NOTE**: This is a WordPress Plugin.
+This is a WordPress Plugin.
 We sync changes between github and the [WordPress.org plugin repository](http://wordpress.org/extend/plugins/custom-metadata/).
 Why?
 Because collaboration is made much easier on github :)

 **NOTE**: The plugin now requires WordPress 3.3+ (chiefly for the wysiwyg & datepicker fields)